GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 the concept of signers with the ability to have independent CAs handling certificates for each signer type, analogously to the ingress's `ingressClass`.
-This proposal adds a new signer `kubernetes.io/mlts` that will sign certificates scoped to pods or service accounts.
+This proposal adds a new signer `kubernetes.io/pod-mlts` that will sign certificates scoped to pods or service accounts.

+Further functionality adds the ability to the node to automatically generate, request and auto mount these certifcates upon pod admission.
+The signer will verify and automatially approve the properly formatted certificate requests from the node.

 ## Motivation